davean/xkcdfools/README.md

 Credits
 -------

-* Jokes are by Randall Munroe, Davean Scies, Chromakode, and various contributors from IRC.
+* Jokes are by Randall Munroe, davean scies, Chromakode, and various contributors from IRC.

 * Many thanks to [Rod McFarland](http://thrind.xamai.ca/) for his original [CLI2](http://code.google.com/p/wordpress-cli/).
 The JavaScript CLI implementation in cli.js is a heavily modified version of the CLI2 client-side logic.
 CLI2 is Copyright © [Rod McFarland](http://thrind.xamai.ca/), 2006, 2007, 2008.